-Olympic National Park Tours with ExperienceOlympic out of Port Angeles, Washington 98362 pick you up at your downtown Port Angeles accommodation (within two miles) or you can arrange to have professional naturalist guide meet you on Lake Crescent or in Forks, Washington.
+Olympic National Park Tours with ExperienceOlympic out of Port Angeles, Washington 98362 pick you up at your downtown Port Angeles accommodation (within two miles) or you can arrange to have professional naturalist guide meet you if you prefer to drive.
 ExperienceOlympic offers hiking and wildlife-viewing tours year-round, snowshoeing in the winter, and tidepooling in the spring and summer.

 The Port Angeles Visitor Center, at 121 E Railroad Ave, Port Angeles, WA 98362, provides maps and information about Olympic Peninsula things to do.
 You should be able to walk away with ideas for things to do near Port Angeles, maps of the Olympic Discovery Trail (including a paved trail for road biking), Olympic National Park map, and various transit schedules.
 For example, you could plan a Clallam Transit hiking adventure on Barnes Point (Lake Crescent) including Marymere Falls and Storm King or a Clallam Transit bike adventure on the Lake Crescent portion of the Olympic Discovery trail.

-A four block walk uphill on First Steet heading east out of downtown Port Angeles takes you to the Elwha Klallam Heritage Center, located at 401 E 1st St, Port Angeles, WA 98362.
-This new Port Angeles attraction is beautifully designed and includes a ceremonial cedar carved canoe over the outside entrance.
-This decorative canoe is just the beginning of the stunning artwork on display.
+A two block walk uphill on Lincoln Street takes you to the Carnegie Musuem, located at 207 S Lincoln St, Port Angeles, WA 98362.
+This redesigned Port Angeles attraction displays cultural and historical artifacts related to the history of the Lower Elwha Klallam People and other First Nations on the Olympic Peninsula.
 Make sure to check out the artifacts from Tse-whit-zen, one of the many Klallam village sites that lined the Port Angeles harbor before the Klallam people became homeless in their own homeland.

 Feiro Marine Life Center and Olympic Coast Discovery Center